 Coordinate with other Cycling groups to create an educational ‘adult/policy makers’ ride

-Committee members: Margaret Varkados, Ellen Ives, Karl Hinze, and Madeleine Von Laue

-Action 4.1.3.
-Include temporary street closures (ciclovias) as an encouragement program proposal.

-Benchmarks:

-Work with local jurisdictions and neighborhood associations to identify potential event locations and in planning efforts for ciclovias or ‘open streets’ events where residents can bike, walk and run on streets without traffic

-Support events in Clark Communities by volunteering, recruiting, provide input on planning, and helping publicize events.

-Committee members: Steve Valenta and Sherrie Thomas

 Action 4.4.4.
 Use available crash data to monitor bicycle- and pedestrian-related crash levels related to public transportation or public activities/exercise annually, and target a 10 percent reduction on a per capita basis over the next fifteen (15) years.

 Benchmarks: